zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

     </copy>
     ```

-    Choose yes to connect to the host
+    Choose yes to connect to the host.

     ![](./images/13.png " ")